-The Compensation Committee approved Retention Agreements with four of our named executive officers on May 20, 2011: Mr. Werner, Mr. Boynton, Mr. Wenger, Mr. Neese and Mr. Richards.
-The Compensation Committee, in approving the Retention Agreements and the Retention RSUs, was primarily motivated by our desire to ensure that certain key employees and management remain with us following the consummation of the Total tender offer in 2011.
-See "Executive Compensation-Employment Agreements-Retention Agreements" for additional information about the Retention Agreements.
+The Compensation Committee approved retention agreements with our named executive officers in 2011.
+The Compensation Committee, in approving the retention agreements and the related retention RSUs, was primarily motivated by its desire to ensure that certain key employees and management remain with us following the consummation of the Total tender offer in 2011.
+See "Executive Compensation-Employment Agreements-Retention Agreements" for additional information about the retention agreements.